Yinan-Zhao/AoANet_VizWiz/data/README.md

 ### Download COCO vocabulary

 Download preprocessed coco vocabulary from [here](http://ivc.ischool.utexas.edu/VizWiz_final/caption/AoANet_VizWiz/data/cocotalk_vocab.json) and put it in `data/`.
-It is necessary when fine-tuning the model which was originally trained on MSCOCO-Caption to VizWiz-Caption.
+It is necessary when fine-tuning the model which was originally trained on MSCOCO-Captions to VizWiz-Captions.

 ### Download preprocessed VizWiz captions